ericelliott/h5Validate/README.markdown

 ## Status

 A lot has changed since I wrote this library in 2010.
 It has been several years since I used the library myself.
 I leave it here because other people might find it useful.
 There are some open issues, and I have **no intention of updating or maintaining this library myself**.
-Pull requests are welcome.

-If you'd like to become the new maintainer of this project, open an issue and we'll discuss it.
+This project is now and will always remain unmaintained.
+If you would like to use this code, please fork and maintain your own copy.

 ## Documentation